-The biosensor is a device or system which incorporates a biologically active material in the material in intimate contact with an appropriate transduction element for detecting the concentration or activity of chemical species in any type of sample.
+The biosensor is a device or system which incorporates a biologically active material in the material.
+It is in intimate contact with an appropriate transduction element for detecting the concentration or activity of chemical species in any sample.
 The device usually consists of a biological recognition system, also known as transducer and bioreceptor.
 In most cases biochip stacks up of and a variety of single biosensors that generally can be monitored individually and used for analyses of multiple analyses.
-The interaction of the analyses with the bioreceptor is designed to produce an effect registered by the transducer, which converts the information into a measurable effect, such as an electrical signal.
+The interaction of the reports with the bioreceptor is designed to produce an effect registered by the transducer, which converts the information into a measurable impact, such as an electrical signal.

 - Bioreceptor (enzymes, antibody, microorganism, or cells)